 All primary ac connections have been removed from the circuit board and are now made directly to the transformer primaries.
-R903 has been removed from the PC board and is now on a new terminal strip (0360-1696) mounted on the SCR heatsink assembly.
+Pilot light resistor R903 has been removed from the PC board and is now on a new terminal strip (0360-1696) mounted on the SCR heatsink assembly.
 These changes do not affect the circuit schematic.

-T800 has been replaced by a new transformer with a dual-winding primary for 115/230 Vac operation.
-The new transformer (HP P/N 06296-80091) replaces both T800 transformers previously used in this model for 115 V or 230 V operation.
+In this supply, main power transformer T800 has been replaced by a new transformer with dual-winding primary for 115/230 Vac operation.
+The new transformer (HP P/N 06291-80091) replaces both T800 transformers presently used in this model for 115 V or 230 V operation.
+Since it is no longer necessary to to replace T800 to convert the supply from 115 V to 230 V operation, or vice-versa,